kasenetz/hbcd-docs/docs/changelog/pending.md

 * Optional Secondary Age for MRI `scans.tsv`
 * `scans.tsv` file - MRI -  `Candidate Age at Administration` based on jittered DoB in `Years` with three decimal point precision
 * `scans.tsv` file – EEG - `Candidate Age at Administration` based on jittered DoB in `Years` with three decimal point precision

-## Logs

-The following logs are generated for double-checking purposes (Logs are not shared nor embedded within the data dump structure):

-* List of included participants (CandID/PSCID only)
-* List of included participants with `Visit Label` (Same as above, with `Visit Label`)
-* Discrepancies in Participants queried from database vs the `.tsv` list of participants from assembly bids (based on the MRI pipeline)
-* Log of errors found during parsing of data release data dump